Introductory Courses

 Dist: SCI.

-In 25X at 10, Bharucha
+In 26F at 9L, Jamshed Bharucha

-In 26W at 11, John Murray
+In 27W at 11, John Murray

-In 26S at 9L, Samantha Wray
+In 27S at 9L, Jamshed Bharucha

 This course covers the various ways in which empirical information is obtained and analyzed in psychology and neuroscience.
 Statistical techniques covered will include ways to describe center and spread, t-tests, linear regression, chi-square, and complex analysis of variance (ANOVA), as well as use of a common statistical program to analyze data.
 This course is the preferred preparation for PSYC 11, Laboratory in Psychological Science.